 3 Las Vegas high schools adjusting after fields deemed unplayable

-“It’s hard because we don’t have an alternative field that’s regulated and conducive to the way we need to practice,” said Clark coach Ricky Pickens, whose junior varsity, B team and varsity has been forced to practice on the outfield of the school’s softball field.
+“It’s hard because we don’t have an alternative field that’s regulated and conducive to the way we need to practice,” said Clark coach Ricky Pickens, whose junior varsity, B team and varsity have been forced to practice on the outfield of the school’s softball field.
 “We don’t have lines.
-We don’t have hashmarks.
-We don’t have all the things we’re used to by having a turf field all of this time.
-So that’s been difficult.”
+We don’t have hash marks.
+We don’t have all the things we’re used to by having a turf field all of this time.”

 All three schools received a turf field in the early 2000s, and these fields usually have a shelf life of about 10 years.
 That number can be extended with proper upkeep and by limiting use, but eventually wear and tear takes its toll.

-What you’re left with over time is a field that has more and more spots in which only the turf’s underlying rubber surface can be seen.
+What a school is left with over time is a field that has more and more spots in which only the turf’s underlying rubber surface can be seen.
 That these three fields are all in visible disrepair didn’t lessen the impact the news had on the teams.

 “It’s disappointing because I’ve played here since my freshman year,” Valley senior Harland Rodriguez said.
 “Knowing we can’t play on our home field, it’s heartbreaking because it’s home.
 We’ve got play somewhere else, and it’s not going to feel the same.
 But we’ve just got to go (on the road) and take what’s ours.”